Tropicana Field: 1990s

 The stadium was finished in 1990.
-It hosted the 1990 Davis Cup Finals that autumn, as well as several rock concerts, but still had no tenants.
+Named the Florida Suncoast Dome, it hosted the 1990 Davis Cup Finals that autumn, and several rock concerts, but still had no tenants.
 The venue helped make St. Petersburg a finalist in the MLB expansion for 1993, but it lost out to Miami and Denver.
-There were rumors of the Seattle Mariners moving in the early part of the 1990s, and the San Francisco Giants came close to moving to the area, with Tampa Bay investors announcing their purchase of the team and its relocation in a press conference in 1992.
+Rumors arose of the Seattle Mariners moving in the early part of the 1990s, and the San Francisco Giants came close to moving to the area, with Tampa Bay investors announcing their purchase of the team and its relocation in a press conference in 1992.
 However, the sale and move were blocked by National League owners, who voted against the deal in November 1992 under pressure from San Francisco officials and the then-owner of the Florida Marlins, Blockbuster Video Chairman H. Wayne Huizenga.
 A local boycott of Blockbuster Video stores occurred for several years thereafter.

 The Suncoast Dome finally got a regular tenant in 1991, when the Arena Football League's Tampa Bay Storm made their debut.
 Two years later, the National Hockey League's Tampa Bay Lightning made the stadium their home for three seasons.
 In the process, the Suncoast Dome was renamed the ThunderDome.
 Because of the large capacity of what was basically a park built for baseball, several NHL and AFL attendance records were set during the Lightning and Storm's tenures there.

 Finally, in 1995, the ThunderDome received a baseball team when MLB expanded to the Tampa Bay area.
-Changes were made to the stadium and its naming rights were sold to Tropicana Products, who renamed it Tropicana Field in 1996.
-The completion of what is now Amalie Arena in downtown Tampa permitted "The Trop" to be vacated for preparation for its intended purpose, as the Lightning and Storm moved into that facility.
+Changes were made to the stadium and its naming rights were sold to Tropicana Products, which renamed it Tropicana Field in 1996.
+The relocation of the Lightning and Storm into what is now Benchmark International Arena in downtown Tampa upon its completion permitted "The Trop" to be vacated for conversion to baseball.
 A US$70 million renovation then took place—to upgrade a stadium that had cost $130 million to complete only eight years earlier.
 Ebbets Field was the model for the renovations, which included a replica of the famous rotunda that greeted Dodger fans for many years.
-The first regular season baseball game took place at the park on March 31, 1998, when the Devil Rays faced the Detroit Tigers, losing 11–6.
-Luis Gonzalez of the Tigers hit the first home run at the stadium during the game, and Wade Boggs hit the first Devil Rays home run later in the game.
-Boggs would also hit a home run for his 3,000th hit at Tropicana Field in 1999.
+The first regular-season baseball game took place at the park on March 31, 1998, when the Tampa Bay Devil Rays faced the Detroit Tigers, losing 11–6.
+Luis Gonzalez of the Tigers hit the first home run at the stadium, followed by Wade Boggs hitting the first Devil Rays homer later that game.
+Boggs also hit a home run for his 3,000th hit at Tropicana Field in 1999.
+Boggs' historic home runs are commemorated with golden seats and plaques where the balls landed in the right-field seats.

-Although Tropicana was purchased by PepsiCo in 1998, PepsiCo did not elect to make any changes to Tropicana's naming rights, as the Tropicana brand is popular among the local fanbase.
+Although Tropicana was purchased by PepsiCo in 1998, the company refrained from making any changes to the park’s naming rights, as the brand is popular among the local fanbase.